spcameron/scribe/README.md

 * `source.Source`: immutable input buffer with span utilities and line/column mapping
 * `ir.Document`: block-level intermediate representation; structural only, span-based
 * `ast.Document`: semantic representation used for code generation; still span-based
-* `markdown.Document`: target-language representation used for HTML serialization
+* `scribe.Document`: target-language representation used for HTML serialization

 Only the HTML layer materializes concrete output text.
 All earlier layers operate by preserving and transforming coordinates into the original source.